barcesat/rosbag_to_video/README.md

 - The script automatically determines the correct frame rate based on the timestamps in the bag file.
 - Both uncompressed (`sensor_msgs/Image`) and compressed (`sensor_msgs/CompressedImage`) image messages are supported.
 - Ensure that the topic specified contains image data; otherwise, the script will not extract any frames.
+- Ensure that the path is valid, the script will not create folder in the path if it's not valid.